Dr. Klafter's Teaching Experience

 Dr. Klafter's course in psychodynamic psychotherapy for physicians in the University of Cincinnati’s Psychiatry Residency Training Program.

 Dr. Klafter was recruited in 2000 by the University of Cincinnati College of Medicine Department of Psychiatry to teach psychotherapy in the residency training program.
-Courses he has taught at the University of Cincinnati include the following.
 He served as a full time faculty member, Director of Psychotherapy Training, and Assistant Training Director.
 In 2008, he left the University but has continued teaching part time as a Clinical Associate Professor of Psychiatry since then.
-In addition to providing psychotherapy for residents, he has taught the following courses at the University of Cincinnati.
+In addition to providing psychotherapy for residents, he has taught the following courses at the University of Cincinnati:

 • Long term Psychodynamic Psychotherapy